 - Powertrain Protection terms: Up to 2 years or 24,000 miles

 Toyotas are known for being highly reliable vehicles.
 Whether you drive a practical Camry or an off-roading Tacoma, you’re probably not expecting a lot of mechanical issues.
 For the most part, you’d be correct.
-Toyota holds the second-highest spot in the 2021 J.D.
+Toyota holds the fifth spot in the 2022 J.D.
 Power Vehicle Dependability StudySM for mass-market vehicles and was recently ranked third in Consumer Reports’ reliability rankings.

 However, even the most reliable vehicles break down sometimes.
 The longer you keep your car, the more likely you are to experience a breakdown.
 If you’re a driver who never plans for mechanical breakdowns, you’ll probably be out a lot of money to cover repair costs.